Fall Wood Basics | Peachtree City, GA | September 11-15

-The Wood Basics Course provides companies and employees the chance to invest in the future.
+That’s where Wood Basics comes in.
+Hosted twice a year, NAWLA’s Wood Basics course provides companies and employees the chance to invest in the future.
 Whether it is a new employee just starting in the industry or a veteran who is moving into a new field, the course will provide the student and company with the resources to succeed.

 - Negotiations Training

 - Product Segmentation

 - Ask the Experts Panel

 - Forest Management & Operations